-- Linked to specific, measurable results intended to create value for shareholders; - Transparent, accessible and understandable by all stakeholders to understand what drives our executives; and - Tailored to achieve the key goals of our compensation program and philosophy.
+Linked to specific, measurable results intended to create value for shareholders;

+Transparent, accessible and understandable by all stakeholders to understand what drives our executives; and

+Tailored to achieve the key goals of our compensation program and philosophy.

 Our executive compensation programs are aligned with our shareholders' interests, with performance-based compensation being tied primarily to our annual earnings before taxes and our long-term stock price performance.
+In addition, we have structured the equity awards made to our Chairman and Chief Executive Officer to have a substantial performance component.
+Performance for these purposes is measured by stock price appreciation over a minimum four-year service period.

+We achieve this alignment in part by providing a substantial portion of compensation to our executive officers in the form of equity awards.
+This approach generally aligns executive compensation with shareholder stock price appreciation.
 In the case of our Chairman and Chief Executive Officer, we have structured his equity grants in reliance on multi-year stock option awards.
-His grants for both 2017 and 2020 were designed to require substantial stock price appreciation from the Company's share price on the date of grant, as described further below.
+Mr. Friedman's grants for both 2017 and 2020 were designed to require substantial stock price appreciation from the Company's share price on the date of grant, as described further below.
 Mr. Friedman's base salary has remained unchanged since it was last increased in June 2013 when he returned to the Company, at the time, as our Chairman and Co-Chief Executive Officer.
 Mr. Friedman's bonus opportunity has not changed since fiscal 2020.
 We have made these compensation decisions with respect to our Chairman and Chief Executive Officer to place the highest priority in his compensation incentives on performance using the measure of stock price appreciation, which we believe is the single best overall measure of performance that aligns the executive's compensation with shareholder returns over time.